make-a-demo-tool-in-rust/make-a-demo-tool-in-rust.github.io/source/1-3-jit-rs.html.md

 otherwise we won't be able to use it as an executable function on both Windows, Mac and Linux.

-`libc::malloc()` simply allocates a block at the next convenient address, and doesn't guarantee any kind of alignment.
+On Linux and Mac, `libc::malloc()` simply allocates a block at the next convenient address, and doesn't guarantee any kind of alignment.

 In the [libc manual][libc-manual] we find *3.2.3.6 Allocating Aligned Memory Blocks*, which describes `posix_memalign()`.
 The function signature is: